 (#1496)If a link is enabled, it may be used for frame exchange, subject to the power state of the non-AP STA operating on that link.
 Only MSDUs or A-MSDUs with TIDs mapped to an enabled link may be transmitted on that link.
 Management frames and Control frames may be sent only on enabled links.

-If a link is disabled, it shall not be used for frame exchange, including Management frames both for DL and UL.
+If a link is disabled between MLDs in a BSS, it shall not be used for frame exchange between the MLDs, including Management frames both for DL and UL.
+If an AP MLD link advertises a link to be disabled, the link shall not be used for transmitting management frames by an unassociated non-AP MLD to the AP MLD.

 If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD can use any link within this set of enabled links to transmit frames carrying MSDUs or A-MSDUs with that TID.